 The Lonely tree in Olympic Park

-There isn’t much to say about this place, except the fact that it is really Instagram-worthy.
-Come for a walk in the Olympic Park of Seoul and bring your camera with you!
+There isn’t much to say about this place except that it is really Instagram-worthy.
+Come for a walk in the Olympic Park of Seoul, and bring your camera with you!

 Seoulism